Danielar0w0/TAI_Group_6/README.md

 ./bin/cpm_gen -m model.txt -g 500
 ```

+**A list of all the possible arguments for the Copy Model and Generator can be obtained using the `-h` argument.
+A table with all possible arguments as well as their possible values and descriptions is also available in the Report.**

 For the Generator, we must wait for the following message before typing anything.
 This message indicates that it has
 finished loading the Copy Model.